cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

   - ☐ Second Order

   **Local Size menu:**
-  - Select "Corner" object in Object Browser
+  - Select the "Corner" object in the Object Browser
   - Click "On Vertex"
   - Set value to `0.01`